hrbrmstr/rust-ipv4heatmap/README.md

 ![crop2](assets/crop2.png)

-## Masking/Hilighting
+## Masking/Highlighting

 We can use the `mask` option to focus the visualization on a given set of CIDRs to show their contribution to internet noise.
-This show's RIPE's contibution of garbage:
+This shows RIPE's contribution of garbage:

 ```bash
 $ ipv4-heatmap --palette magma --invert \